virtualcell/vcell/docker/README.md

 echo Rel `curl --silent http://vcell.org/webstart/Rel/updates.xml | xmllint --xpath '//updateDescriptor/entry/@newVersion' - | awk '{print $1;}'`
 ```

-//Choose 1 of the following blocks depending on site {Alpha,Beta,Rel}, and set VCELL_BUILD= if necessary, execute all commands in bash
+//Choose 1 of the following blocks depending on site {Alpha,Beta,Rel}, and set VCELL_BUILD= if necessary (deploying client), execute all commands in bash
 	increment if pushing new client, otherwise no increment for VCELL_BUILD

 create deploy configuration file (e.g. Test 7.0.0 build 8) file for server.
 Note that some server configuration is hard-coded in the **serverconfig-uch.sh** script.